tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 | caption     | he user response to the caption of the first photo/video task in the submitting activity. |
 | description | The user response to the first free text task in the submitting activity.
 | identifier | A unique identifier assigned by the Rivet platform to a user’s responses to an activity. |
-| likes | Number of times viewers of this content clicked the like icon in the Rivet embed.
+| likes | Number of times viewers of this content clicked the like icon in the Rivet display.
 | imageURL | URL to the photo or the first frame of the video submitted by a user to the first photo/video task in the activity.
 This is the default 640x640 image the Rivet platform automatically generates. |
 | mediaThumbURL | URL to a smaller version of the photo or the first frame of a video. |
 | mediaID | Unique identifier for a piece of content in the Rivet system. |